-The Service of Remembrance is to be held on November 9th.
-All those attending must be at the Waterloo Lines Vedette Post No 2 Warminster no later than 1025 hours for the escorted convoy to Imber church.
+The Service of Remembrance is to be held on Saturday November 7th.
+All those attending must be at the Waterloo Lines Vedette Post No 2 Warminster no later than 1015 hours for the escorted convoy to Imber church.
 The service will commence just before 1100 hours so that the two minutes silence can be kept at 1100 hours.
-The Warminster School Brass Ensemble and the Warminster Military Wives Choir will be in attendance.

 CHRISTMAS opening dates are as follows:-

 To find out more about the church and up to the minute news on when it is open, visit Imber Church Opening Times.
 Access to the church is free of charge.

 Note that the church is not necessarily open at the same time as the village.
 Do your research to avoid disappointment.

 DO NOT EVEN CONTEMPLATE ATTEMPTING TO ACCESS THE CHURCH AT ANY OTHER TIME - THIS IS A LIVE FIRING RANGE AND YOU MAY GET ARRESTED, SHOT OR BLOWN UP (or even all three!)